one-chain-labs/onechain/external-crates/move/documentation/book/src/abilities/object.md

 ```
 module a::my_module {
     public struct A has key {
-        id: sui::object::UID,
+        id: one::object::UID,
     }
     public struct B has key, store {
-        id: sui::object::UID,
+        id: one::object::UID,
     }
 }
 ```

-`A` can only be transferred using the `sui::transfer::transfer` inside of `a::my_module`, while `B` can be transferred anywhere using `sui::transfer::public_transfer`.
+`A` can only be transferred using the `one::transfer::transfer` inside of `a::my_module`, while `B` can be transferred anywhere using `one::transfer::public_transfer`.
 These rules are enforced by a custom type system (bytecode verifier) rule in Sui.